rm511130/Concourse-Workshop/README.md

 ## Overview

-This 2 hour hands-on session will provide developers and operators with hands on experience building delivery pipelines using Concourse.
+This 2 hour hands-on session will provide developers and operators with hands-on initial experience building delivery pipelines using Concourse.

 ## Intro to Concourse